 I found that the more I thought, the more details, half-forgotten or malobserved, floated up from my memory.
 There seemed no end to them.

 So I learned that even after a single day’s experience of the outside world a man could easily live a hundred years in prison.
 He’d have laid up enough memories never to be bored.
-Obviously, in one way, this was a compensation.

 Philosophy